 A person can get arrested for an assault charge as a misdemeanor or a felony.
-A person is guilty of an Assault in a Third Degree (misdemeanor) when he causes physical injury to another person with the intent to cause such injury, recklessly, or negligently by means of a deadly weapon or dangerous instrument.
-There is also a more serious charge of felony Assault in the Second Degree, requiring as elements serious physical injury, use of a deadly weapon or dangerous instrument, or the victim being a representative of a certain protected group of people, such as police officer, prosecutor, MTA employee, and other enumerated public servants, young child or an elderly person.
+A person is guilty of Assault in a Third Degree (misdemeanor) when he causes physical injury to another person with the intent to cause such injury, recklessly, or negligently by means of a deadly weapon or dangerous instrument.
+There is also a more serious charge of felony Assault in the Second Degree, requiring as elements serious physical injury, use of a deadly weapon or dangerous instrument, or the victim being a representative of a certain protected group of people, such as a police officer, prosecutor, MTA employee, and other enumerated public servants, young child or an elderly person.

 Once you’ve been arrested for assault in New York, you will then be forced to manage and understand the criminal justice system, which requires an understanding of complex processes and procedures.
 If you have found yourself in this unfortunate position, knowledgeable New York Criminal Defense Attorneys at Sharifov & Associates, PLLC will help ensure you understand your rights and the system at every step of the way.